DragoonAethis/itch-dl/README.md

 a list of itch.io game URLs (not browse/jam pages!) to download.

-**It's expected that the downloader output will not be complete** - logs are stupidly verbose and it prints a report on successful/failed downloads, so you must manually grab whatever was not handled for you automatically for some reason.
+**It's expected that the downloader output will not be complete** - logs are stupidly verbose and it prints a report on failed downloads and external URLs (links to files that are not on itch.io itself, but rather on an external host like Google Drive, Dropbox, etc), so you must manually grab whatever was not handled for you automatically.

 The downloader also grabs the entry page HTML, which usually comes with controls and such.
 By default, it does not download images, assets and so on, just the text - use `--mirror-web` to try and download these as well.
-This requires `wget` to be available in your `PATH`.
+This does not work very well yet, but gets the basics done.

 ## Game Jam Entries JSON